goberoi/cloudy_vision/readme.md

 1. Optionally match the tags returned with your desired tags to test accuracy.
 1. Calculate stats around response times, number of tags returned, etc.
 1. Create a scaled copy of the original image with height 200px.
-1. Generate output.html to show all the images and labeling results in an easy to consume manner.
+1. Generate output.html and output.tsv to show all the images and labeling results in an easy to consume manner.

 ## Usage